 Belize Snorkeling & Free Diving

-Most famous for its extensive Barrier Reef ecosystem and pristine coral reefs, Belize is the perfect place for a tropical snorkeling trip.
+Most famous for its extensive Barrier Reef ecosystem and pristine coral, Belize is the perfect place for a tropical snorkeling trip.
 Scuba diving has long received more attention in Belize since it is such a widely known sport, but few people realize that the snorkeling opportunities are also exceptional.
 The clear warm waters of the Caribbean are more salty than in temperate regions, and creates extra buoyancy for swimmers which allows anyone to feel comfortable while exploring the reefs with a mask and snorkel.

 Snorkeling is usually available wherever scuba diving is.
 The many shallow reefs of Belize allow snorkelers to see nearly everything that scuba divers access, along with the advantage of not having to worry about underwater safety, rigid time constraints, bulky equipment, and expense.
 The freedom of snorkeling, and with the security of always being on the surface, appeals to a wide range of people and is Belize’s most popular activity.

 Snorkeling at Glover’s Reef

 Our island at Glover’s Reef is the premier snorkeling destination in the country.
 We know that sounds like hype, and we do admit to bias.
 However, there are very few places in Belize where you can snorkel right offshore, and our island, Long Caye, is one of them.
 We also access nearby snorkeling spots by kayak, and train you to do it on your own with a buddy.
 So the snorkeling opportunities are extensive within about 15 minutes of our island.
 To see a map of snorkeling spots we visit weekly (we snorkel every day, sometimes twice a day, sometimes three if we night-snorkel) view our Belize snorkel map.

 Because our island is so remote, the boat only runs two days a week.
 We offer all-inclusive packages of set lengths and set start dates.